5th Floor, Hammond Hall, 701 Planetarium Place

 Up to $3,772 per year

 To receive a TEACH Grant you must (1) Be a U.S. Citizen or eligible non-citizen.
 (2) Be enrolled as an undergraduate, or graduate student in a Master's program.
 (3) Be admitted to The University of Texas at Arlington College of Education and currently enrolled in course work that is necessary to begin a career in teaching.
-(4) Have at least a 3.25 cumulative grade point average in UTA cumulative GPA, (5) Sign a TEACH Grant Agreement to Serve and (6) Complete the Initial/Subsequent Counseling.
+(4) Have at least a 3.25 cumulative grade point average in UTA cumulative GPA, (5) Sign a TEACH Grant Agreement to Serve or Repay and (6) Complete the Agreement to Serve or Repay (Agreement).

 In exchange for receiving a TEACH Grant, you must agree to serve as a full-time teacher in a high-need field in a Title I elementary or secondary school that serves low-income students.
 As a recipient of a TEACH Grant, you must teach for at least four academic years within eight calendar years of completing the program of study for which you received a TEACH Grant.

-Interested students should read the FACTS Sheet Teach Grant Fast Facts to see if you are eligible.
+Interested students may view additional TEACH Grant information on the Federal StudentAid website: https://studentaid.gov/understand-aid/types/grants/teach.
 You may direct TEACH Grant questions concerning academic eligibility to Teaira Little, firstname.lastname@example.org (email only).

 Through the College Cost Reduction and Access Act of 2007, Congress created the Teacher Education Assistance for College and Higher Education (TEACH) Grant Program that provides grants to students who intend to teach in a Title I elementary or secondary school that serves students from low-income families.
 Students may receive up to $3,772 per year, but the grant reverts to an Unsubsidized Direct Stafford Loan if the teaching obligation is not met.